FANCY A GO UP THE QUARTER MILE?

 wear a crash helmet for drag racing at all events in 2012.
 This includes Public Track Days and Lifestyle Events.

-2. Bring your drivers licence for signing on - NO LICENCE NO RACE!
+2. Bring your drivers licence for signing on.
+Provisional licences (car or motorcycle) will NOT be accepted. - NO LICENCE NO RACE!

 3. Wear clothing that covers your arms and legs, and gloves if you are driving an open top car.
 See Download's page ref: 'Motorcycle Safety' for further clarification.